klees/ilias-tool-ilse/README.md

 You may also supply **ilse** with multiple config files. **ilse** will then prefer entries from the latter over the former.
-This allows you to create basic config file and overwrite only some config entries with more specific config files.
+This allows you to create basic config files and overwrite only distinct config entries with more specific config files.

 ### Delete installation
 If you got tired of your ILIAS installation, **ilse** will be happy to remove